akashdesale98/GolangAssessment/README.md

 - to run the application -  go run main.go

-- GolangAssessment.postman_collection.json has the all listed apis, you can import this json in postman for apiss
+- GolangAssessment.postman_collection.json has the all listed apis, you can import this json in postman